Here’s some good news about auto insurance. Your teen won’t need it until licensed and driving without you or an instructor in the car.

-Because the risk of a crash is significantly higher for young drivers, particularly during the first year of driving, your teen’s insurance rate likely will be higher than your own.
-In this phase of the preparing-to-drive process, you may want to consider these strategies to keep your family’s costs down:
+Once your teen gets a learner’s permit, you’ll want to talk to your auto insurance agent about adding your new driver to your policy.
+Because the risk of a crash is significantly higher for teen drivers, particularly during the first year of driving, your teen’s car insurance rate likely will be higher than your own.
+Some families also use this time to comparison shop to find the right car insurance option for them.

-Insurance Requirements in New York
+Auto Insurance Requirements in New York

-All New York drivers are required to have insurance at the minimum levels of $25,000 per person for bodily injury; $50,000 per collision for bodily injury; $50,000/$100,000 for death for one or two persons, respectively, in one accident; and $10,000 property damage caused by one accident.
-Insurance companies in New York determine rates on factors such as your driving record, how long you’ve been a licensed driver, how much you drive, where you live and what you drive.
+All New York drivers are required to have auto insurance at the minimum levels of $25,000 per person for bodily injury; $50,000 per collision for bodily injury; $50,000/$100,000 for death for one or two persons, respectively, in one accident; and $10,000 property damage caused by one accident.
+Auto insurance companies in New York determine rates on factors such as your driving record, how long you’ve been a licensed driver, how much you drive, where you live and what you drive.

 Learn about insurance available through AAA for teen drivers and their families.